modiimedia/a-s-hugo/content/_index.md

     button_text: Learn More About Us
     internal_link: authors/aimee-ravichandran.md
 - show: true
-  heading: Social Marketing With A Personal Touch
+  heading: We are pretty cool
   text: Abundantly Social has a unique ability to present your company's message to
     the public as if they are long lost friends.
 This natural ability to communicate on a personal level is what makes Abundantly Social so masterful at organizing